xythobuz/xyControl/tools/visualizer/README.md

 Visualizer is a small Java Swing GUI capable of talking to a serial port and visualizing raw IMU data.
 It utilizes my own serial library and it's JNI Interface.
 This is only a small test, succeeded by the Telemetry App.

+Put the visualizer.c in exmaples and flash it onto the target to use this App!

 ## Protocol
 <table>
 <tr><th>PC</th><th>Length</th><th>Direction</th><th>xyControl</th><th>Length</th></tr>